open-mmlab/mmdetection3d/docs/tutorials/coord_sys_tutorial.md

 ### SUN RGB-D

 The raw data of SUN RGB-D is not point cloud but RGB-D image.
 By back projection, we obtain the corresponding point cloud for each image, which is under our Depth coordinate system.
-However, the annotation is not under our system, hence needing conversion.
+However, the annotation is not under our system and thus needs conversion.

 For the conversion from raw annotation to annotation under our Depth coordinate system, please refer to [sunrgbd_data_utils.py](https://github.com/open-mmlab/mmdetection3d/blob/master/tools/data_converter/sunrgbd_data_utils.py).